Mexico and FIFA return to the CAS in dispute over the homophobic shout

 Before the CAS on Thursday in Lausanne, Switzerland, the Mexican federation appealed the fine of 50,000 Swiss francs ($57,000) at the 2022 World Cup, which included the same amount to finance an education campaign for its fans.

-The FIFA panel praised the work done by the federation by investing “considerable economic and human resources in the implementation of campaigns, measures and actions that seek to prevent and raise awareness among fans about the importance of not falling into discriminatory behavior.”
+The FIFA panel praised the work done by the federation by investing “considerable economic and human resources in the implementation of campaigns, measures and actions that seek to prevent and raise awareness among fans regarding the importance of not falling into discriminatory behavior.”

 Mexican fans have continued with the chants despite having received the warning that they would be banned from watching their national team’s matches for five years.